amgando/react-workshop/part-3/readme.md

 - you will be able to discover and reuse publicly available React components in your own application
 - you will be able to use the React Developer Tools to observe and modify component behavior in real time
 - **you will be able to modify an existing React application to suit your needs**
+- **you will be able to incrementally introduce React to a static web application**

 ### part 3: maintenance